edgeandnode/amp/config.md

 `foobar.table`.

-Conceptually there are base datasets, which are extracted from external systems such Firehose and Substreams, and then there are datasets defined as a transformation, or pipeline of transformations, on top of one or more base dataset.
+Conceptually there are base datasets, which are extracted from external systems such Firehose and Substreams, and then there are datasets defined as queries on other datasets.

 Currently, two kinds of base datasets are implemented, Firehose and Substreams.
 For details on those, see the Firehose [dataset docs](firehose-datasets/config.md) and the Substreams [dataset